 1/3 cup thinly sliced red onion

-Heat up your grill (or griddle on stove) and cook steak for about 3 minutes per side, until it is barely medium rare.
+Heat up your grill to 500°F. When you open the lid, temperature will come down to about 400°F. Cook steak for about 3 minutes per side, until it is barely medium rare, and internal temperature reaches 136-140°F for medium rare.

-Remove from grill and slice crosswise into ¼” slices.
+Remove from grill and let it rest for 5-7 minutes, then slice crosswise into ¼” slices.

-Arrange steak slices down the center and pour lime juice mixture over steak.
-Let sit for 5 minutes.
+On large plate, arrange cucumbers decoratively around both sides.
+Arrange steak slices down the centre and pour lime juice, chile and onion mixture over steak.
+Top with avocado.
 Serve with tostadas.

 This recipe was first featured at www.thelatinkitchen.com